Study: Defined Benefit Pensions Continue to Be More Cost-Effective Than 401(k)s

 Both DB and DC plans have their advantages, and Colorado PERA offers both, with some members having the ability to choose whichever plans works best for them.
 PERA offers all of its members a hybrid defined benefit plan that gives members increased flexibility and additional options, whether through a monthly lifetime benefit or complete portability to another retirement plan.
 PERA members can also supplement their retirement savings with a 401(k) or 457 plan.

 It’s a powerful retirement tool that adapts to the many different paths people take in public service: whether working part-time or full-time, whether planning on a long tenure or a short one, and whether near retirement or far from it.
-Click here to learn more about PERA’s defined benefit plan.
+Learn more about PERA’s defined benefit plan.

 2022 Proposed Legislation Status